opendocsg/opendoc-supreme-court-judgements/2019_SGHC_82/report.md

 25     I found that the Bank did not owe any obligation to advise or manage the account, and thus owed no duty of care, whether in contract or tort.
 Even if the Bank did owe Mr Koh such responsibilities, the Bank would not have been in breach of them.

 26     Whether the Bank owed Mr Koh a duty of care depends on the responsibilities it assumed in its dealings with Mr Koh.
 The starting point of this inquiry would be the contractual relationship between the parties.
 If the conclusion in respect of the contractual claim was that the Bank undertook no obligation to advise and manage the account, Mr Koh would face an uphill battle in respect of his claim in tort.
-Further, unless it could be shown that the Bank had acted in a manner which deviated from its contractually defined role, there would be little basis to find that there was a duty of care owed by the Bank to Mr Koh at common law (see _Deustche Bank AG v Chang Tse Wen and another appeal_ (“_Chang Tse Wen_”) at \[51\]).
+Further, unless it could be shown that the Bank had acted in a manner which deviated from its contractually defined role, there would be little basis to find that there was a duty of care owed by the Bank to Mr Koh at common law (see _Deustche Bank AG v Chang Tse Wen and another appeal_  [2013] 4 SLR 886 (“_Chang Tse Wen_”) at \[51\]).
 Hence, the contractual claim will be considered first and then that in tort.
 It is essential to distinguish between claims in contract and tort even when these overlap on the facts, as rules relating to various aspects such as remoteness and the measure of damages will differ.

 27     Mr Koh, in his submissions, divided the duty of care into several sub-duties: